IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

 The versions of Prometheus and Grafana specified in the docker-compose.yml file are those that were used for testing.

+The current version uses Docker 5.0 and its new provisioning capabilities to create the initial datasource pointing to prometheus and initial general purpose dashboards for Streams domains and instances.

 ## Prerequisites

 * Compiled version of Streams Metric Exporter (executable-streams-metric-exporter.jar)